josh-swerdlow/thoughts-room/README.md

 ## Deployment Notes

 - Static-friendly (works on major static hosting platforms).
-No build step.
+Run `npm run build` before deploying so the `dist/` bundle stays current.
-- Ensure `audio/` and `images/` directories are published with the site.
+- Ensure `dist/`, `audio/`, and `images/` directories are published with the site.
 - Autoplay policies vary; the script retries playback on first user gesture if blocked.

 ---